vatpac-technology/sops/docs/terminal/eastsale.md

   <figcaption>ES SUA Gates</figcaption>
 </figure>

-Pilots should include the desired departure lane when requesting clearance.

-!!! phraseology
-    *DNGO31 plans to enter Training Area A via Northern Lane for military training and airwork.*
-    **DNGO31**: "Sale Delivery, DNGO31 for ALPHA via Northern Lane, request clearance.”
-    **ES ACD**: "DNGO31, cleared ALPHA via Northern Lane, climb to `A060`, squawk 0362, departure frequency 123.3"

-If the pilot **does not** nominate a lane, or nominates a lane that does not provide access to their intended SUA, ES ACD should clear the aircraft to depart via the **appropriate lane**.

 | Intended [Training Area](#training-areas) | TCU Outbound Lane  |
 | ----------------------------------------- | ------------------ |
 | A, H, S, Z | NORTHERN Lane |